gjanco/mezmo-dd-marketplace/trek10_coverage_advisor/README.md

 ![](https://raw.githubusercontent.com/DataDog/marketplace/master/trek10_coverage_advisor/images/event_image.png)

 ### Monitors
-* Trek10 provides a monitor to alert you when you have unmonitored services.
+* Trek10 provides two monitors to alert you when you have unmonitored services.

 ### Dashboards
-* Trek10 provides a centralized, high level, dashboard that allows you to see a count of unmonitored services, generate PDF reports, see last updated time, and more.
+* Trek10 provides a centralized, high level, dashboard that allows you to see a count of unmonitored metrics, see recent recommendations, generate a PDF report of all recommendations, and control whether the integration checks your account nightly for new recommendations.

 ## Setup
 No big setup required!
-  1. Click the configuration tab.
-  2. Fill in your email and hit submit.
-  3. You will receive an email (within 1 business day) from Trek10 with a one-time link.
+  1. The purchaser will receive an email (within 1 business day) from Trek10 with a one-time link.
-  4. Click link.
+  2. Click link to get sent to a secure form.
-  5. Fill out the form with Datadog API and APP keys.
+  3. Fill out the form with Datadog API and APP keys.
 To read more about Datadog API/APP keys see [datadog docs](https://docs.datadoghq.com/account_management/api-app-keys/).
-  6. After the keys are submitted, we will be automatically clone over your custom dashboard.
+  4. After the keys are submitted, we will be automatically clone over your custom dashboard.
-  7. Finally head over to Datadog's recommended monitors and clone over the two event monitors.
+  5. Finally head over to Datadog's recommended monitors and clone over the two event monitors `Trek10 Monitoring AWS Coverage Advisor - New Unmonited Metric Available` and `Trek10 Monitoring AWS Coverage Advisor - New Unmonitored Metric Discovered`.